Tokyo Ska Paradise Orchestra: 1990s

 While the band worked on their fifth album, vocalist Cleanhead Gimura lost his ongoing battle with brain cancer and died.
 Grand Prix was released in 1995 as a tribute to the singer.
 This record continued the band's progression into a more pop-oriented sound, and it featured a number of guest musicians and singers.
 As far as live performances, Tatsuyuki Hiyamuta essentially became the front-man for the band.

 1996 saw the release of Tokyo Strut (トーキョーストラット), which toned back the pop stylings of Grand Prix.
 This marked the first appearance on record of new percussionist Hajime Ohmori.
 During the band's visit to Thailand, Alto Sax/Agitate Man Tatsuyuki Hiyamuta was involved in a motorcycle accident, suffering damage to his legs.
 He missed out on some shows, but after recovery decided to continue performing, in many cases carrying a cane, or just sitting down while playing.
 Shortly thereafter Toru Terashi left the band.

 After this album, the band decided to leave Epic Records, as there was a feeling that the label had not been able to properly convert their popularity into record sales.
 They signed with indie label Avex Trax, who also created an exclusive imprint for Skapara, Justa Record.
 The band recruited Rui Sugimura (brother of Cleanhead Gimura) as a full-time singer.
 This would become the band's most prolific period, with a number of releases, including the Arkestra album, various 12” and 7” records (which included remixes from Arkestra songs as well as completely new tracks), the Hinotama Jive EP, the soundtrack to the video game Incredible Crisis, and several tribute album appearances.
 The band embarked on a tour of Japan (documented on the DVD Ska Evangelists on the Run).
 Since no official guitarist had been hired yet, they toured with the two guitarists that worked on the album: Takashi Kato (of Lost Candi) and 會田茂一 (of El Malo).

 During the Arkestra tour, original drummer Tatsuyuki Aoki died in a train accident.
 He was temporarily replaced by Tatsuya Nakamura (Blankey Jet City and Losalios).
-At the end of the tour, Kin-Ichi Motegi (ex-Fishmans) also filled in.
+At the end of the tour, Kin-Ichi Motegi (Fishmans) also filled in.
 Rui Sugimura left in mid-1999 as well.
 Takashi Kato became a permanent member of the band.